LeToNode/Play2.0-CN-doc/scalaGuide/main/tests/ScalaFunctionalTest.md

 ## Testing from within a Web browser.

-If you want to test your application from with a Web browser, you can use [[Selenium WebDriver| http://code.google.com/p/selenium/?redir=1]].
+If you want to test your application using a browser, you can use [[Selenium WebDriver| http://code.google.com/p/selenium/?redir=1]].
 Play will start the WebDriver for your, and wrap it in the convenient API provided by [[FluentLenium|https://github.com/FluentLenium/FluentLenium]].

 ```
 "run in a browser" in {